yashraj2312/deno_realtime_chat/README.md

 2. Clone the repository.
 3. Install deno and other dependencies.
 4. Go the main directory where you have cloned the prject.
-5. In terminal type  `deno run--allow-net server,js`
+5. In terminal type  `deno run--allow-net server.js`
 6. open chat.html